Submission Deadline: Closed

-Candidates for the ABA Legacy Scholar Award can either be nominated by colleagues or selected directly by the ABA Legacy Scholar Award Committee.
+Candidates for the ABA Legacy Award can either be nominated by colleagues or selected directly by the ABA Legacy Award Committee.
 Nominations should include the candidate’s name and a brief 250 word description of their contribution to the field.
-This year, in celebration of our 50th anniversary, we will honor several elders in a celebratory reception at the AAA meetings in St. Louis

 Candidates for the ABA Legacy Scholar Award should have/be: